-In Seven, Detectives Somerset (Morgan Freeman) and Mills (Brad Pitt) hunt a serial killer who may be the devil himself.
+Detectives Somerset (Morgan Freeman) and Mills (Brad Pitt) have seven days to catch a serial killer who may be the devil himself.

 What is Seven about?

-Detective William Somerset (Morgan Freeman) is days from retiring, with newbie David Mills (Brad Pitt) due to take over his role.
-But when the pair investigate the death of an obese man, Somerset spots the signs of a serial killer – a murderer who intends to recreate the seven deadly sin over seven days.
+Detective William Somerset (Morgan Freeman) is days from retiring, with newbie David Mills (Brad Pitt) set to take over his role.
+When the pair investigate the death of an obese man, Somerset spots the signs of a serial killer – a murderer who means to recreate the seven deadly sin over seven days.

 Seven is about two detectives – one young, one old – hunting a sadistic serial killer.
 Hell is central to the telling of this tale.

 The film uses hellish imagery, it talks about sin, and it evokes and reinforces (mostly Christian) ideas about the afterlife.

-Most obviously, the film has a very dark colour palette – muddy tones, blacks and browns.
+It also features a very dark colour palette: muddy tones, blacks and browns.
 It’s difficult to see what’s going on – that goes for the audience as well as the detectives.
-We’re all finding our way in the dark … and in the dark, there are monsters.
+We’re all finding our way in the dark.